 5. The RUC were the police until late 2001.

-6. The march attacked on Bloody Sunday was part of the civil rights movement.
-Although many of the original demands of that movement had been conceded, the use of “emergency” legislation was also an issue addressed by that movement since it’s beginning.
+6. The anti-internment march attacked on Bloody Sunday was part of the civil rights movement.
+Although many of the original demands of that movement had been conceded, the existence of “emergency” legislation was also an issue addressed by that movement since it’s beginning.

-7. Kent, OH is where the Kent State massacre took place in 1970.
+7. Kent, Ohio is where the Kent State massacre took place in 1970.
 (Four anti-war college students were killed by the National Guard)

 8. Squaddies is a term for British soldiers.